selimnairb/EcohydroLib/README.txt

 formal workflow environment.

 The fundamental operation for any ecohydrology modeling workflow is to define the study region of interest (ROI).
-In EcohydrologyWorkflowLib the ROI is simply defined as a bounding box of WGS84 latitude and longitude coordinates (e.g. coordinates for the upper- left and lower-right corners).
+In EcohydroLib the ROI is simply defined as a bounding box of WGS84 latitude and longitude coordinates (e.g. coordinates for the upper- left and lower-right corners).
 For workflows using the National Hydrography Dataset (NHD), the ROI bounding box can be derived using catchment polygons associated with the stream reaches upstream of a particular gage.
 The user begins by picking a streamflow discharge gage listed in the NHD dataset.
-EcohydrologyWorkflowLib can then determine the stream reaches upstream of the data, and then select the catchment polygons associated with each upstream reach.
+EcohydroLib can then determine the stream reaches upstream of the data, and then select the catchment polygons associated with each upstream reach.
 From these polygons, the bounding box of the land area draining through the streamflow gage can easily be calculated.

-Once the ROI is known, EcohydrologyWorkflowLib can extract datasets (DEM, soils, etc.)  specific to the study area.
+Once the ROI is known, EcohydroLib can extract datasets (DEM, soils, etc.)  specific to the study area.
 Some of these datasets are extracted from static local copies of national spatial data (e.g. NLCD), while other are retrieved via web services